MicrosoftDocs/windows-ai-docs/docs/apis/index.md

 ---
 title: Get started using AI-backed APIs in your Windows app
-description: Learn how to add the AI-backed APIs found in Windows AI Library to your Windows app. ms.author: mattwoj
+description: Learn how to add the AI-backed APIs found in Windows Copilot Library to your Windows app. ms.author: mattwoj
 author: mattwojo
 ms.date: 05/21/2024